nmshd/documentation/_docs_integrate/delete-identities.md

 From a technical perspective, the process of Identity deletion is described by a data object of type [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess).
 It can be uniquely identified by its `id`.
 An IdentityDeletionProcess can have `"WaitingForApproval"`, `"Rejected"`, `"Approved"` or `"Cancelled"` as its `status`.

-Please note that the feature of triggering the deletion of an Identity via the Backbone Admin UI is currently disabled.
-For this reason, an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) currently cannot have `"WaitingForApproval"` as `status`.
-In addition, the use cases for [approving]({% link _docs_use-cases/use-case-transport-approve-identitydeletionprocess.md %}) and [rejecting]({% link _docs_use-cases/use-case-transport-reject-identitydeletionprocess.md %}) IdentityDeletionProcesses are not needed for the time being.
-{: .notice--warning}

 If an IdentityDeletionProcess has `"WaitingForApproval"` or `"Approved"` as `status`, it is also referred to as an **active IdentityDeletionProcess**.
 There can be at most one active IdentityDeletionProcess per Identity.
 There are three [use cases]({% link _docs_integrate/use-cases.md %}) for getting one or more already existing [IdentityDeletionProcesses]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess):